 The company was subject to frequent complaints from authors.
 Two class action lawsuits against Author Solutions were settled last September without the company admitting responsibility.

-Orna Ross, founder of the Alliance of Independent Authors, said that Author Solutions’ business practices were “problematic”, contrasting them with those of Amazon-owned CreateSpace.
+Orna Ross, the founder of the Alliance of Independent Authors, said that Author Solutions’ business practices were “problematic,” contrasting them with those of Amazon-owned CreateSpace.
 “The lesson for publishers is to be more author-centric, rather than trying to sell expensive and unnecessary services,” she said.

 Author Solutions says it has worked with “more than 200,000 authors, helping them publish more than 250,000 titles” — suggesting that few customers use its services more than once.
 Its best-selling books to date include Andrea Perron’s ebook House of Darkness House of Light and Don Failla’s print title The 45 Second Presentation That Will Change Your Life.